ArsamAryandoust/EnergyTransitionTasks/README.md

 where earth system model are too computationaly expensive to be run.

+### Open Catalyst 2022

+The Open Catalyst project provides data on about 1.3 million molecular relaxations with results from over 260 million density functional theory calculations from quantum mechanical simulations under a CC Attribution 4.0 International licence (https://creativecommons.org/licenses/by/4.0/legalcode).
+The goal is to predict and find cost-effective catalysts for chemical reactions that we can use to produce solar fuels such as hydrogen [3].

 ### References

 [1] Aryandoust A., Van Vliet O. & Patt A. City-scale car traffic and parking density